elesalgueiro/Madrid-Traffic-Accidents/README.md

 Data cleaning and exploratory analysis with Python.
 Data visualizations made in Tableau.

-Know more about the data checking this [Tableau dashboard](https://public.tableau.com/app/profile/elena.salgueiro/viz/EDAaccidentes/Dashboard1) and you can also check this [final report](https://github.com/elesalgueiro/Madrid-Traffic-Accidents/blob/main/Final_Report.pdf) with main conclusions.
+Know more about the data checking this [Tableau dashboard](https://public.tableau.com/app/profile/elena.salgueiro/viz/EDAaccidentes/Dashboard1)
+You can also check the [final report](https://github.com/elesalgueiro/Madrid-Traffic-Accidents/blob/main/Final_Report.pdf) with main conclusions.